mrisen/inet-showcases/wireless/coexistence/doc/index.rst

    :end-at: channelNumber
    :language: ini

-The Wpan hosts are configured to have an :ned:`Ieee802154NarrowbandInterface`, with a :ned:`Ieee802154NarrowbandDimensionalRadio`.
+The WPAN hosts are configured to have an :ned:`Ieee802154NarrowbandInterface`, with a :ned:`Ieee802154NarrowbandDimensionalRadio`.
 As in the case of the Wifi hosts, the default flat signal shape is used.
-By default, the center frequency is 2450 MHz, the bandwidth is 2.8 MHz, so the Wifi and Wpan signal spectrums do overlap.
+By default, the center frequency is 2450 MHz, the bandwidth is 2.8 MHz, so the Wifi and WPAN signal spectrums do overlap.
-Here is the configuration for the Wpan host radios in :download:`omnetpp.ini <../omnetpp.ini>`:
+Here is the configuration for the WPAN host radios in :download:`omnetpp.ini <../omnetpp.ini>`:

 .. literalinclude:: ../omnetpp.ini
    :start-at: Ieee802154NarrowbandInterface
    :end-at: Ieee802154NarrowbandDimensionalRadio
    :language: ini

-The transmission power parameters for both technologies are left on default (20 mW for the Wifi and 2.24 mW for the Wpan).
+The transmission power parameters for both technologies are left on default (20 mW for the Wifi and 2.24 mW for the WPAN).

 The Wifi hosts operate in the default 802.11g mode (without QoS features, like shorter SIFS and TXOP).
 ``wifiHost1`` is configured to send a 1000-byte UDP packet to ``wifiHost2`` every 0.1 milliseconds,